WWE Rumors & Spoilers: Superstars Who Could Eliminate Roman Reigns, John Cena From ‘Royal Rumble 2018’ Match

 That leaves Shinsuke Nakamura.
 He is the current odds-on-favorite to win (via Paddy Power sportsbook) this Sunday despite not much of a push lately.
 That could be to keep fans from considering him a favorite.
 On Nakamura’s “Eliminator” odds, “The Viper” Randy Orton has odds of 1 to 2, followed by Finn Balor (2/1), while Dolph Ziggler and John Cena are tied at 11 to 4 odds to toss out Shinsuke.
 Braun Strowman is at 13 to 2 with current WWE Champion AJ Styles at 15 to 2 odds.

 There has been some wild speculation that Daniel Bryan could make his surprising return to the ring in a wrestling capacity at Sunday’s match.
-He’s currently listed as a possibility on Cena, Reigns, and Nakamura’s “Eliminator” odds which could provide some interesting situations on Sunday.
-Full odds are viewable at this sportsbook betting website.
+He’s currently listed as a possibility in Cena, Reigns, and Nakamura’s “Eliminator” odds, which could provide some interesting situations on Sunday.
+The full odds are available on this sportsbook betting website.

 Sunday’s Royal Rumble 2018 begins at 7 p.m.
-Eastern Time with live streaming online coverage via the WWE Network.
+Eastern Time, with live streaming online coverage via the WWE Network.